Weerel/Coursera_Capstone/FinalReport.md

 * All features can be viewed over map and switched dynamically
 * Additional features can be processed and viewed easily

+This work is the beginning.
+The next step is taking into account additional features provided by Foursquare API.